|News & Articles|

 In recent years, because of drug legalization supporters, our movie review website, www.movieguide.org, has seen increasing examples of illegal drug use and abuse in mainstream movies like WE’RE THE MILLERS, THE HANGOVER, BAD TEACHER, THE WOLF OF WALL STREET, and the HAROLD & KUMAR movies.
 This has happened even though there have been several studies showing that depictions of illegal drug use and abuse in the media encourages such use and abuse in society, especially among children and teenagers.

 At the same time, voters in two states, Washington and Colorado, have legalized recreational marijuana use, with California on the verge of doing so.

 When are the misguided moguls running the movie studios and the television networks going to wake up and smell the burning coffee?

 The War on Drugs is a good thing, but we have let our guard slip, because a group of feckless people in the mass media have created several feckless, immoral generations of voters who have elected a feckless, immoral political class.

 One of the arguments that drug legalization activists, including some libertarian pinheads on the Fox News Channel, make is that the War on Drugs is “unwinnable.”
 When people say it’s an “unwinnable” war, what do they really mean?
 What does it mean to “win” the drug war?
 They can’t possibly mean winning the drug war means no one using drugs, because, by that same faulty logic, the war against violent crime was lost a long time ago.

 There will always be violent crime.
-There will always someone wanting to steal your property or defraud you out of your money and wealth.
-There will always be people who use and abuse drugs like marijuana, cocaine, heroine, amphetamines, pain pills, etc.
+There will always be someone wanting to steal your property or defraud you out of your money and wealth.
+There will always be people who use and abuse drugs like marijuana, cocaine, heroin, amphetamines, pain pills, etc.

 Another argument used to support drug legalization has the pro-legalization person asking the anti-legalization person, “If we make drugs legal, would you do drugs?”